Iooon/dev-build/README.md

 - Download [dotfiles](https://github.com/Iooon/dotfiles.git) from Github
 - Download neovim from Github, build neovim and install it
 - Install tmux with apt
-- Link tmux and neovim config files from dotfiles to system
+- Link bash, tmux and neovim config files from dotfiles to system

 ## Target systems